Willis Reed: New York Knicks (1964–1974)

-Second championship

-The Knicks slipped to a 52–30 record in the 1970–71 season, still good enough for first place in the Atlantic Division; and in mid-season, Reed tied Harry Gallatin's all-time club record by grabbing 33 rebounds against the Cincinnati Royals.
-Once again, Reed started in the All-Star Game.
-For the season, he averaged 20.9 points and 13.7 rebounds per game, but the Knicks were eliminated by the Baltimore Bullets in the Eastern Conference Finals.
-In 1971–72, Reed was bothered by tendinitis in his left knee, limiting his mobility.
-He missed two weeks early in the season and returned, but shortly thereafter the injured knee prohibited him from playing, and he totaled 11 games for the year.
+The Knicks slipped to a 52–30 record in the 1970–71 season; despite this, the Knicks took first place in the Atlantic Division.
+In the middle of the season against the Cincinnati Royals, Reed tied Harry Gallatin's all-time team record of 33 rebounds.
+He started again in that season's All-Star Game.
+His season average was 20.9 points and 13.7 rebounds per game, but the Knicks were knocked out by the Baltimore Bullets in the Eastern Conference Finals.
+During the 1971–72 season, Reed had problems with tendonitis in his left knee, which limited his mobility.
+After a two-week hiatus, he returned to the court, only to have the injured knee prevent him from playing shortly thereafter; in total, he played 11 games for the season.
 Without Reed, the Knicks still managed to make the NBA Finals, but were defeated in five games by the Los Angeles Lakers.

-The 1972–73 Knicks finished the season with a 57–25 record and went on to win another NBA title.
-Reed was less of a contributor than he was two seasons earlier.
-In 69 regular season games, he averaged only 11.0 points.
-In the playoffs, the Knicks beat the Bullets and upset the Boston Celtics, and again faced the Lakers in the NBA Finals.
-After losing the first game, the Knicks captured four straight, claiming their second NBA championship with a 102–93 victory in game five, as Reed scored 18 points, grabbed 12 rebounds, and recorded 7 assists in the deciding victory.
+The 1972–73 Knicks' season concluded with a 57–25 record, and they proceeded to win another NBA championship.
+Averaging only 11.0 points in 69 regular season games, Reed's contribution was a far cry from his record two seasons prior.
+In the playoffs, the Knicks defeated the Bullets and upset the Boston Celtics, and again faced the Lakers in the NBA Finals.
+After losing the first game, the Knicks won four straight, securing their second NBA championship with a 102–93 victory in game five, as Reed scored 18 points, grabbed 12 rebounds, and recorded seven assists in the deciding victory.
 After the win, Reed was named NBA Finals MVP.

 Reed's career was cut short by injuries, and he retired after the 1973–74 season.
-For his career, Reed averaged 18.7 points and 12.9 rebounds per game, playing 650 games.
+For his career Reed averaged 18.7 points and 12.9 rebounds per game, playing 650 games.
 He played in seven All-Star Games.